ShahilPatel-IITDh/CS311-Computer-Architecture-Lab/README.md

 # CS311-Computer-Architecture-Lab
-The solution for the assignments of CS311 course.
+Solutions for assignments of Computer Architecture Lab (CS311) course.

 Contributors:
 Shahil Patel-200010039
 Rajat Lavekar-200010045

-Language used:
+Languages used:
-Java,asm (for working code), python (for analysis of output)
+Java (for working code), python (for analysis of output)

+Total Assignments: 6